ChilliCream/hotchocolate-docs/docs/stitching.md

 - Arguments

-  Access arguments of the annotated field field: `$arguments:ArgumentName`
+  Access arguments of the annotated field: `$arguments:ArgumentName`

 - Fields